Knock, County Mayo

 Knock is also a civil parish in the ancient barony of Costello.

 It is notable as the location of Knock Shrine - a Marian shrine and place of pilgrimage.
 According to Catholic beliefs, Mary, mother of Jesus, Saint Joseph and Saint John the Evangelist appeared to witnesses in the village on 21 August 1879.
-There is international skepticism of this event due to the age of the witnesses and the lack of evidence supporting the event.
 In the 20th century, Knock became one of Europe's most visited shrines to the Virgin Mary, along with Lourdes and Fatima.
 It was a focus of peace pilgrimages in Ireland during the Second World War, when the faithful prayed for peace.
 One and a half million pilgrims visit the shrine annually.

 In 1979, on the centenary of the apparition, Pope John Paul II visited the shrine.
 On 26 August 2018, Pope Francis visited the basilica while in Ireland for the 9th World Meeting of Families.